alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 Messages that have not been consumed by your application will eventually expire and be removed from the queue.

-The default rention period is 4 days.
+The default retention period is 4 days.
 The maximum allowed retention period is 14 days.

-To configure the time that messages are kept on the queue we can update the service, specifying the period in seconds:
+To configure the time that messages are kept on the queue, we can update the service, specifying the period in seconds:

 ```